 3. Reset Hard Drive

-There might be some lose connections, and resetting hard drive may fix boot device not found error.
+There might be some lose connections, and resetting the hard drive may fix the boot device not found error.
 Follow these steps:

 - Press the Power button for a few seconds to turn off the computer.